NiryoRobotics/niryo_one_industrial_demonstrators/README.md

 # Niryo One Demonstrator

-You will find here four demonstrators you can make with Niryo One
+You will find here five demonstrators you can make with Niryo One

+* Visual picking with Artificial Intelligence (vision kit needed + Tensorflow)

 * A vision Tic Tac Toe (vision kit needed)